Understanding Telemetry

 ClickHouse (analytical database)

-├── otel_traces — session and deployment data
+├── otel_traces — task session spans

 ├── otel_metrics_sum — code line counts